($1,323) Moving From Texas to Nevada

 • Moving Permits: Nevada does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.

 • Change of Address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forward to Nevada.
+You can set an official move date on the form so that all your mail will get properly forwarded to Nevada.
 Get started here.

-• Mover's Insurance: Every state has their own requirements when it comes to insurance.
+• Mover's Insurance: Interstate moving companies are required under federal law to provide basic insurance — also called “released value protection” — free of charge to all moving customers.
 Opt for Released Value Protection, the cost-free choice provided by movers, albeit with minimal coverage.
 Movers take responsibility for a maximum of 60 cents per pound per article.
 For instance, if your mover misplaced or damaged a valuable item like a 30-pound sculpture, you would only receive $18 (60 cents x 30 pounds).
 For comprehensive coverage of your items' full value, explore alternative options with your selected moving company or consider consulting a third-party insurance provider.

 • Moving Checklist: Peace of mind is priceless.
 Our moving checklist will help you know you’ve got everything covered.